First step to create a new biplot with biplotEZ

 the original data.

 the vector of category levels for the class variable.
-This is to be used for colour
+This is to be used for

 the vector of observations that have been removed.